simonmichaelnowack/BPMN-and-Org-Chart-Modeler/README.md

         * [/guidelines](app/lib/guidelines) includes all relevant code for guidelines.
 The list of guidelines is defined in [Guidelines.js](app/lib/guidelines/Guidelines.js).
 * [/resources](resources) contains auxiliary example and default files.

+### Branch Naming

+Branch names have the following structure: `<type>/<issue-number>-<issue-name>`

+- `<type>` gets replaced with feature or fix, depending on the type of changes introduced by the branch

+- `<issue-number>` gets replaced with the number of the issue the branch aims to close

+- `<issue-name>` gets replaced with the name of the issue the branch aims to close, or a shortened form of it

+Experimental branches may use the structure `experimental/<anything>`

 ### Guideline Interface
 The guidelines are integrated via a unified interface.
 They can be found in [app/lib/guidelines](app/lib/guidelines).
 Here the actual guidelines are implemented in [Guidelines.js](app/lib/guidelines/Guidelines.js) while the checking component is located in [Checker.js](app/lib/guidelines/Checker.js).
 Every guideline consists of the following components: